chrisrzhou/unverse/readme.md

 ### 3.2 Metaverse example

-A metaverse[^1] is created by our collective consciousness on the perception of the *Universe*.
+Using the definition provided earlier, a metaverse[^1] is created by our collective consciousness and represents our perception of the *Universe*.
 There maybe one or more metaverses[^2] existing in arbitrary periods of time depending on the conditions of society and the diversity and state of our collective consciousness.
 A metaverse can involve small or large numbers of perceivers.
 The key here is to establish that many perceptions of the *Universe* exist, across people and time.

 ### 3.3 Symbols